 - Driver Planning Agreement

 - Driving and Transportation Options for Older Adults

 “When you have the conversation, I’d start by bringing up the concerns that you have and see how they react to statements like, ‘Did you realize that you’ve been falling more lately?’ or ‘Did you realize that there was a stop sign there?’ and gauge their reaction.”

 “You can also call their doctor ahead of this conversation and let them know that you’re having these concerns, so that maybe the conversation can come from the doctor instead of you, which could make it easier.”

 “The more you talk about it, the less taboo it will seem,” Kohler says.
 “Most importantly, let them know that you’re still supporting them and you’ll help them through it and that you’ll do what you can to make the transition as easy as possible.”

 Whole-Hearted Clinical Driving Evaluations

-“At AdventHealth Sports Med & Rehab, we are like a family, and we will help you as a caregiver with whatever you need to make this process as easy as possible,” Kohler says.
+“At AdventHealth Sports Med and Rehab, we are like a family, and we will help you as a caregiver with whatever you need to make this process as easy as possible,” Kohler says.

 We are dedicated to helping you keep your parents or elderly loved ones safe.
-We offer clinical driving evaluations at our Central Florida South location, AdventHealth Sports Med & Rehab Adanson.
+We offer clinical driving evaluations at our Central Florida South location, AdventHealth Sports Med and Rehab Adanson.